rochiyat/sping-boot-jwt-postgresql/README.md

 Stages of Project to Localhost Implementation
 - Clone link repo github
-- Setting applicationContext.xml for database configuration
+- Setting application.properties for database configuration
-- Running the project via maven with the command mvn spring-boot:run -
+- Running the project via maven with the command mvn spring-boot:run

 Run Postman or command line